 It's about as close to a manual as you get with parenting.

 Imagine yourself eating your own (warm!) food while your baby sits in his or her highchair eating the same thing.
 No slaving away batch-cooking vats of organic mush (do you even know where those freezer cube tray things ended up?), just serve dinner and enjoy mealtime together.

 It's really that easy!
 (I go into more detail, I promise.)

-That's actually a little less than seats in my live class for 2, plus gas, parking, and lunch.
-Plus you can pause and rewind!
+That's less than one ticket for my live class, plus gas, parking, and lunch.
+And you can pause and rewind!

 All you have to do is CLICK HERE to register.
 You'll check out, then enter your name and email to get access to the course.

 If you still have individual concerns that I don't address in the class, I also offer private feeding consultations over the phone or video conference.
 I would love to support you and your baby's health.